 Pilgrims can also visit the grotto, a replica of the Grotto at Lourdes, which stands atop a small pond discovered by Mother Cabrini back in 1912.
 There’s the Meditation Walk, the Rosary Garden, and the amazing stained glass windows in the main chapel, which tell the story of Mother Cabrini’s life and vocation.
 The shrine also houses retreats and weddings.
 Check out this beautiful video put together by the people at the Shrine.

 Given how much Mother Cabrini traveled, it isn’t surprising to see that the beautiful city of Chicago also has a shrine dedicated to her: The National Shrine of Saint Frances Xavier Cabrini.
 Built inside of the now-defunct Columbus Hospital, which Mother founded, the shrine was closed for ten years after the closing of the hospital.
 It was recently reopened in Fall 2012.
 Here is a short video put together by the shrine.
 Here, where Mother Cabrini once lived and worked, pilgrims can visit the room in which she also died, which has been preserved as it was in 1917.

 Frances Xavier Cabrini’s mission was to be a “bearer of the love of Christ to the world”.
 I think it’s fair to say that she achieved that goal, and continues to do so from Heaven.

 Art: Photography courtesy of John Gibson Photography (used with permission).
-Mother Frances Xavier Cabrini; PD-US copyright expired; Wikimedia Commons.
+Francesca Cabrini (Mother Frances Xavier Cabrini), photographer unknown, undated, PD-US author’s life plus 70 years or less, copyright expired, Wikimedia Commons.

 * St. Elizabeth Ann Seton is the first native-born U.S. citizen to be canonized.